Colorado Diminished Value Claims

 Statute of Limitations

-Colorado allows two years from the date of the accident to pursue a diminished value claim.
+Colorado allows three years from the date of the accident to pursue a diminished value claim.

 02